 Where To Go After Visiting Prague On A EuroTrip

 Not just in Europe for the glorious Old Town of Prague and it’s incredible Christmas Markets?
 Here are some great other guides and cities to continue on your Euro Trip From Prague.
 Make sure you get your Eurail train ticket before you enter Europe for big savings and the freedom to hop-on and off almost any train in Europe on a whim!
-What could be better right!

-While the Prague Christmas Market is a highlight all in itself – There is so, so much more to see and do here, and even if your not one for ticking off sights – the atmosphere in Prague at December is just electrifying and simply wandering its cobble-stoned streets will be enough to keep you occupied for days on end.
+While the Prague Christmas Market is a highlight all in itself – There is so, so much more to see and do here, and even if you’re not one for ticking off sights – the atmosphere in Prague at December is just electrifying and simply wandering its cobble-stoned streets will be enough to keep you occupied for days on end.

 A special thanks to Hotel Josef – the best place to stay in Prague – for helping me with my stay, including hosting me and providing plenty of great local hints and tips that you can find included above.
-As always all opinions are my own and was in love with Prague even before my most recent stay!
+As always, all opinions are my own and was in love with Prague even before my most recent stay!